Cupping Physical Therapy

 Also called myofascial decompression, this ancient Chinese cupping therapy practice, when performed by a trained physical therapist, is typically done to reduce pain, improve blood flow and induce relaxation.

 The physical therapy suction cups that are used in cupping therapy are usually made of glass, silicone or plastic.
 Your best-rated PT may recommend cupping physiotherapy as part of your treatment plan to loosen tight muscles or to relieve pain.
 Suction cup therapy may be part of your treatment for everything from work-related injuries and sports injuriesto relieving stress and associated weight gain.

 Over the past several hundred years, cupping physical therapy (PT) has been used in many cultures and done using different approaches, most often as either wet cupping or dry cupping physiotherapy.
 In both of these types of suction cup treatments, multiple cups are placed on your skin and the air inside the cup is removed to create a suctioning effect.

 In wet cupping physiotherapy, superficial skin incisions are made after the physical therapy suction cups are removed and a small amount of blood is suctioned out.
 This may help reduce the amount of toxins in your body.
 In dry cupping, the cup is applied to the skin and creates a vacuum which causes your skin to rise as blood vessels expand, but no bleeding is induced in this type of cupping physiotherapy.

-How Suction Cup Therapy in Brooklyn Is Accomplished
+How Suction Cup Therapy Is Accomplished

 Suction cup therapy is done by placing a flammable substance such as alcohol or herbs inside the cup and lighting it on fire.
 The heated cup is placed on your skin.
 As the air inside the cup cools, your skin and other tissues are drawn into the cup.